harshrawat17/template3/projects/TCL.md

 title: Place and Route
 layout: page
 ---
+## Description

+Certain assignments were given and completed to help understand the usage of TCL in the PnR domain.
+The algorithms and scripts used by these softwares are usually in TCL.
+TCL commands can be used to query various information from a given partition whose database is opened on these tools.
+Shown below are the 3 assignments (and their solutions), which required using TCL commands to perform tasks on a partition.

 ## PnR Flow
 The PnR flow can be categorised into the steps shown in the image below.